FauFauDev/WindSurf-Invaders/README.md

 # WindSurf Invaders

-A modern take on the classic Space Invaders game, built with Python.
+A modern take on the classic Space Invaders game, built with Python by WindSurf AI IDE.

 ## Installation